Sage Blackberry Margarita Granita Recipe

 Instructions

-- Combine the tequila, Cointreau, blackberries and sage leaves in a blender.
-Pulse twice, then blend on high speed for 4-6 seconds, just until well blended.
+- Combine tequila, Cointreau, blackberries, and sage leaves in a blender.
+Pulse twice, then blend on high for 4–6 seconds until just combined.

-- Place the pan in the freezer, then stir thoroughly with a fork (make sure you really scrape the sides!) every half hour for about 4 hours, until the consistency is light and fluffy, almost like sorbet.
+- Place in the freezer and stir thoroughly with a fork every 30 minutes, making sure to scrape the sides.
+Repeat for about 4 hours until the granita is fluffy and sorbet-like.

-- Spoon the granita into serving dishes and serve immediately, or cover and return to the freezer.
+- Spoon into serving dishes and serve immediately, or cover and return to the freezer until ready to enjoy.

 Please note that we may earn a commission for some of the above affiliate links.
 However, products featured are independently selected and personally well-loved by us!